flawwan/Samarbeta-Helper/README.md

 #License

-This project is released under the GNU license.
+This project is released under the MIT license.